Best practices for applying Scrum to UX design

 Once you understand what’s at stake, who the target users are, what you can pour into the project, the next task is determining what the Minimum Viable Product (MVP) is.
 This is the smallest, most streamlined product that effectively solves the problem at hand.
 It’s not enough that it’s functional.
 It must be functional, reliable, UX-friendly, and impactful.
 The MVP puts away pie-in-the-sky thinking and just answers the question, what do we need at minimum?

 Using Scrum means using sprints.
 And these sprints need to be preceded with a planning meeting and concluded with a review meeting, not to mention the focused work in between.

-Keeping all these meetings in lockstep with each other can be complicated, but it’s helped by using Lucidchart solutions in the form of Kanban boards, Scrum boards, and Agile planning.
+Keeping all these meetings in lockstep with each other can be complicated, but it’s helped by using Lucidspark solutions in the form of Kanban boards, Scrum boards, and Agile planning tools (like our sprint planning software).
 Determine which piece of the solution to tackle next.
 Keep track of what your goals are, how long the sprint will last, and what each team member is committed to doing.
 Use these same notes as you review the work completed.

 Communicate, communicate, communicate